rglonek/easytc/README.md

 ## Note on kernel

 The kernel module `sch_netem` is required.
-If the commands fail, issue `modprobe sch_netem`.
+Easytc will automatically attempt to `modprobe` it if need be.

 On some distros, extra packages must be installed to add `netem` module.
-For example on RH-based distros: `yum install kernel-modules-extra`.
+For example on RH-based distros: `yum install kernel-modules-extra iproute-tc`.

 ## CLI Usage